Opportunities in the wind

 The offshore wind sector is growing at an unprecedented rate.

-In the UK, for example, the government’s Ten Point Plan has set a target of quadrupling offshore wind capacity to produce 40 GW of energy by 2030 – enough to power every home in the country.
+In the UK, the government’s Ten Point Plan has set a target of quadrupling offshore wind capacity to produce 40 GW of energy by 2030 – enough to power every home in the country.

 However, as turbines get bigger and installations move to deeper waters, the level of technical complexity involved in such installations is increasing.